bitnami/charts/bitnami/dremio/README.md

 ### User authentication

-When the `dremio.auth.enabled` value is set to true, the chart will create a Job that automatically bootstraps a user using Dremio internal authentication mechanisms.
-The user is customized with the following values:
+When the `dremio.auth.enabled` parameter is set to true, the chart will create a Job that automatically bootstraps a user using Dremio internal authentication mechanisms.
+The user is customized with the following parameters:

 - `dremio.auth.username`: Bootstrap username
 - `dremio.auth.password`: Bootstrap password